Applying the Navigate Stage ‘Process’ For a Social Media Strategy

-- Clickstream Flows – The publishing company used clickstream flows to drive traffic from public Social Media Communities to their Website.
+- Clickstream Flows – The publishing company used clickstream flows to drive traffic from public Digital Customer Communities to their Website.

 Unfortunately many organizations formulating a Social Media strategy overlook setting up meaningful process flows.
 As a result, a large number of Social Media communities have underperformed.

 The Community Engagement Plan is a critical document that describes how the organization will attract and keep members to the Social Media community.
 The plan includes promotion of the community on the organization’s Website homepage.
 It also involves sending emails concerning the Social Media community to customers and prospects.
 To help secure traffic, the Engagement Plan should contain links to the organization’s Social Media community from other online publications.